technomancy/nrepl-discover/README.md

 an editor command you can invoke directly and bind to whatever keystroke you like.

+See `src/nrepl/discover/sample.clj` for some samples of what user-defined ops can do.
+As a proof-of-concept it includes a reference implementation of a `toggle-trace` operation using [tools.trace](https://github.com/clojure/tools.trace) as well as a couple operations for running `clojure.test` tests.

 There are really three distinct parts to this:

 * A server-side nREPL middleware to find metadata all available